The High German four-lined dance of death / Oberdeutsche vierzeilige Totentanz is not just known from manuscripts, but also from a number of murals.

 To sum up: The painting is the oldest datable from 1440, but it has only been known, while it was in a bad shape, and while it was barely possible to recognize the text as Oberdeutsche vierzeilige Totentanz.

-This dance is painted on an octagonal former ossuary, but in contrast to the dance in Lübeck it was painted on the outside of the building (picture to the left), and has thus been exposed to weather and wind.
+This dance is painted on an octagonal former ossuary, but in contrast to dances in Northern Europe it was painted on the outside of the building (picture to the left), and has thus been exposed to weather and wind.
 When the danse was described for the first time — by Friedrich Lippmann in 1875 — it was already so damaged that Lippmann only could determine that the text was in German.
 Six of the participants on the west-side had then totally disappeared with only the bare wall remaining.

 The dance in Heidelberg has been expanded from the normal 24 dancers by inserting an apothecary between the merchant and the nun.
 There is also an extra person in Metnitz, but he was inserted between the canon and the physician, and it's hard to determine who he is, since the text has disappeared.
 In the modern reconstruction he is called "academic".